All recipes are rigorously tested in our Nashville Test Kitchen to ensure they are easy, affordable, and delicious.

 I love making simple homemade vinaigrettes, and this classic Italian dressing has been a favorite lately.
-This dressing is similar to the bottled “Italian dressing” that you’d find in the grocer store, except made with simple ingredients that you’ll find in your fridge and pantry.
-It’s the perfect mix of bright lemon and vinegar, flavorful herbs, and savory Parmesan to take your homemade salads up to the next level.
+This dressing is similar to the bottled “Italian dressing” that you’d find in the grocery store, except made with simple ingredients that you’ll find in your fridge and pantry.
+It’s the perfect mix of bright lemon and vinegar, flavorful herbs, and savory Parmesan to take your homemade salads up to the next level!

 This all-purpose homemade dressing is a simple vinaigrette base packed with dried herbs and Parmesan.
 The base is olive oil and red wine vinegar, plus a little lemon juice to freshen things up and Dijon mustard to help emulsify the vinegar into the oil.
-I added a hefty dose of herbs, in the way of an Italian seasoning blend for convenience, plus a little garlic, and a touch of sugar to soften the acid every so slightly.
+I added a hefty dose of herbs, in the way of an Italian seasoning blend for convenience, plus a little garlic, and a touch of sugar to soften the acid ever so slightly.
 Lastly, grated Parmesan adds so much umami and depth of flavor that it will make you want to eat the dressing by the spoonful!

 Homemade Italian Dressing